Metabolism associated fatty liver disease (NAFLD/MASLD)

 • Having Type 2 Diabetes

-• A diet with unhealthy foods and drinks
+• A diet with processed foods and drinks

 • Little physical activity each day